OpsMx/standard-isd-gitops/upgrade/README.md

 - diff values-402.yaml values-312.yaml and merge all of your changes into "values.yaml". **NOTE**: In most cases just replacing images v3.12.x with v4.0.3 is enough.
 - Copy the updated values file as "values.yaml" (file name is important)
 - create gittoken secret.
 This token will be used to authenticate to the gitops-repo
-   - `kubectl -n oes create secret generic gittoken --from-literal gittoken=PUT_YOUR_GITTOKEN_HERE`
+   - `kubectl -n opsmx-isd create secret generic gittoken --from-literal gittoken=PUT_YOUR_GITTOKEN_HERE`
 - create secrets mentioned above. **NOTE**: You only need to create these secrets if they are changed from the default
-   - `kubectl -n oes create secret generic ldapconfigpassword --from-literal ldapconfigpassword=PUT_YOUR_SECRET_HERE`
+   - `kubectl -n opsmx-isd create secret generic ldapconfigpassword --from-literal ldapconfigpassword=PUT_YOUR_SECRET_HERE`
-   - `kubectl -n oes create secret generic ldappassword --from-literal ldappassword=PUT_YOUR_SECRET_HERE`
+   - `kubectl -n opsmx-isd create secret generic ldappassword --from-literal ldappassword=PUT_YOUR_SECRET_HERE`
-   - `kubectl -n oes create secret generic miniopassword --from-literal miniopassword=PUT_YOUR_SECRET_HERE`
+   - `kubectl -n opsmx-isd create secret generic miniopassword --from-literal miniopassword=PUT_YOUR_SECRET_HERE`
-   - `kubectl -n oes create secret generic redispassword --from-literal redispassword=PUT_YOUR_SECRET_HERE`
+   - `kubectl -n opsmx-isd create secret generic redispassword --from-literal redispassword=PUT_YOUR_SECRET_HERE`
-   - `kubectl -n oes create secret generic saporpassword --from-literal saporpassword=PUT_YOUR_SECRET_HERE`
+   - `kubectl -n opsmx-isd create secret generic saporpassword --from-literal saporpassword=PUT_YOUR_SECRET_HERE`
-   - `kubectl -n oes create secret generic rabbitmqpassword --from-literal rabbitmqpassword=PUT_YOUR_SECRET_HERE`
+   - `kubectl -n opsmx-isd create secret generic rabbitmqpassword --from-literal rabbitmqpassword=PUT_YOUR_SECRET_HERE`
-   - `kubectl -n oes create secret generic keystorepassword --from-literal keystorepassword=PUT_YOUR_SECRET_HERE`
+   - `kubectl -n opsmx-isd create secret generic keystorepassword --from-literal keystorepassword=PUT_YOUR_SECRET_HERE`

 ## Scenario B
 Use this set if instructions if: